 - Entries must be submitted in the form that they are received from the student writer.
 Editing for content, grammar or spelling by someone other than the student is not permitted.
 1

-All entries with a Cover Sheet attached must be collected by participating teachers and submitted to the DtWT school coordinator in his or her principal's office by no later than 5:00 PM on Friday, February 21, 2014.
-All DtWT school coordinators must submit their school's entries to the DtWT school system coordinator by no later than 5:00 PM on Friday, February 28, 2014.
+All entries with a Cover Sheet attached must be collected by participating teachers and submitted to the DtWT school coordinator in his or her principal's office no later than 5:00 PM on Friday, February 24, 2017.
+All DtWT school coordinators must submit their school's entries to the DtWT school system coordinator no later than 5:00 PM on Friday, March 3, 2017.

 Entries will be reviewed by a panel of judges selected by your jurisdiction’s Do the Write Thing Committee, the coalition of business, community and governmental leaders that oversees and administers the Challenge in your area.
 Entries will be judged on the basis of content, originality and responsiveness to the three questions: How has violence affected my life?
 What are the causes of youth violence?
 What can I do about youth violence?
 Grammar and spelling will not be used as criteria for judging the entries.